JATOS/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 sidebar_position: 2
 ---

-Study Links in JATOS is the name of a page where one can generate study links for your particpants to run your study.
+Study Links in JATOS is the name of a page where one can generate study links for your participants (also called workers in JATOS) to run your study.
 You can also organize your participants into batches and handle their results there.
-In earlier versions of JATOS it was called Worker and Batch Manager.

-To get to the Study Links page press on the button with the same name in your study's page:
+To get to the Study Links page press on the button **Study Links** in your study's page:

 ![Study Links Button screenshot](/img/v39x/study_links_1.png)

-This Study Links page has only one batch, the 'Default' one.
+In the beginning every study has only one batch, the 'Default' one, but more can be added.
 A batch can have study links of different type, e.g. Personal Single, Personal Multiple etc:

 ![Study Links page screenshot](/img/v39x/study_links_2.png)

-## Study Links - How to let participants run your study
+## Study links - How to let participants run your study

 During development of your study you would usually run it with the "Run" button in the study page.
 But then, when you are done developing you want to let others run your study - you want participants (or workers as they are called in JATOS) do it.
 For this JATOS lets you create study links that you can hand out to your workers (e.g. via email or social media).